hungcq/knowledge-repo/information-technology/patterns-of-enterprise-app-architecture.md

   - Data mapping patterns
 - -> Better understanding of the patterns used by current projects

+## Criticism
+- Pre-microservice age type of book.
+Many problems/patterns are out of dated:
+  - Some problems are no longer an issue
+  - Some problems have established ways of solving

 ## Content

 ### Part 1